 Fly fishers who catch a lot of fish all have one thing in common.
 They do what they can to limit the number of variables in catching a fish to a minimum.
 The KISS principle (Keep It Simple Simon) should be applied to fly fishing, especially while hunting for Giant Trevally.
 If you have spotted the fish in time and the angle of the wind or the distance to the fish is too great, move into a better position so that you can make the correct presentation.

-The unique fly fishing targets available might have been the primary reason you’ve travelled halfway around the world to visit a particular destination.
-Still, it’s important to remember that you’re going to spend six whole days in some of the wildest environments on our planet.
-The sights, experiences, heartbreaks, and successes are better shared with a good friend or like-minded angler.
-We love the outdoors, and that is why we have chosen to spend our time in these settings.
-We challenge you to have fun, enjoy a drink with your fishing buddy and look around; you are going to experience the rarest of resources – ecosystems fully intact and undisturbed by man.
+While the unique fly fishing opportunities may have been the primary motivator for your journey halfway across the world to a specific destination, it’s essential to keep in mind that you’ll be spending six full days in some of the most untamed environments on our planet.
+The sights, experiences, heartaches, and triumphs are all enhanced when shared with a good friend or a kindred angler.
+Our love for the great outdoors is what has drawn us to these settings.
+We encourage you to embrace the adventure, savour a drink with your fishing companion, and take in your surroundings.
+You’re about to immerse yourself in the rarest of resources – ecosystems that remain entirely intact and untouched by human hands.